MattWade-MS/QER/README.md

 * Dailies – review daily report of KHIs.
 * User Feedback – review user survey feedback, also known as Rate My Call.
 * Transport – identify networks that are blocking UDP.
-* Devices – review the impact of devices.
+* Devices – review the impact of audio devices.
 * Clients - review client focused metrics.
 * Building Data – review the building data file in CQD.
 * PSTN Health and User Details – two reports that provide a high level summary as well as individual user health for PSTN based calls.
-* Network Metrics – two reports that display raw network metric details for jitter, packet loss, and latency.
+* Network Metric Reports – three reports that display raw network metric details for jitter, packet loss, and latency in daily, weekly, and scatter plot views.

 **NOTE:** This template is provided as-is and is not an officially supported product of Microsoft.

-### Known Issues
-1. Selecting an ISP name to enable interactive filtering will result in an error.
-As a workaround please select the associated ASN # to activate the filter.
-2. Slicers are limited to 100 entries.
-If you have more than 100 entires in your slicer you can leverage the search bar in the slicer.
-Add a * to the end of the search to return all resutls.
-Example: Bui* will return all the results that start with "Bui".